binkley/modern-java-practices/README.md

 ### TODOs

-* CPD for Gradle -- see https://github.com/aaschmid/gradle-cpd-plugin.
-CPD
-  works for Maven
+* CPD for Gradle &mdash; see https://github.com/aaschmid/gradle-cpd-plugin.
+CPD works for Maven

 ---